When we talk about color in video, we divide the work into two major priorities, one technical, the other aesthetic:

 Let’s take a look at some proof that your eyes are fooling you.
 First with the complementary color example: Stare at the ‘X’ in the center of the image for several seconds and notice how the circling magenta dot becomes cyan (magenta’s complement).

 Let’s do another trippy test.
 Which square is lighter, A, or B?
+You’ve likely seen this test before.
+You can double check for yourself, but both square B and A are the same brightness.

 Another interesting resource on color perception.